top of page

 • 2 min read

-For the nations and peoples of the world, that the reign of God’s justice and mercy may reach to the ends of the earth: let us pray to the Lord.
+That the nations and peoples of the world may embrace God’s Spirit of joy, liberty, and peace: let us pray to the Lord.

-For those who have died in the peace of Christ [especially _________], that the new life of the Messiah may be theirs: let us pray to the Lord.
+That all who have died in Christ’s peace [especially _________],may realize the promise of the Resurrection: let us pray to the Lord.

 References